pezra/hal-client/README.md

 # HalClient

-Provides an easy to use interface for interacting is REST APIs that use [HAL](http://stateless.co/hal_specification.html).
+Provides an easy to use interface for interacting with REST APIs that use [HAL](http://stateless.co/hal_specification.html).

 ## Installation